 About the Journal

-The Agonist is a journal dedicated to the investigation of Nietzsche’s works and his influences on contemporary culture in different fields such as arts, philosophy, religion, and science, to name only a few.
+The Agonist is an Open Access journal dedicated to the investigation of Nietzsche’s works and his influences on contemporary culture in different fields such as arts, philosophy, religion, and science, to name only a few.
 In the spirit of his philosophical pursuit, the journal publishes essays within Nietzsche scholarship and beyond academia.
 The journal also examines Nietzsche’s relationship to figures from previous ages, as we have done in one of our issues entitled “Nietzsche in History.”
 Furthermore, Nietzsche continues to inspire many artistic, cultural, and intellectual movements.
 We explore his influences on such movements with authors who work in these areas, as we have done in the issue on Nietzsche and Trans- and Post-humanism.
 In addition to essays and book reviews, we also publish interviews and exegeses.
 We publish only previously unpublished materials.
 The Agonist is an international peer-reviewed journal, which is read all over the world.

 ISSN 2752-4132 (Print) ISSN 2752-4140 (Online)